rabbitmq/rabbitmq-website/site/mochiweb.md

 In this case, the context registered as my_context will be available on the default listener under the URL path `/alternate/`.
 Otherwise the path prefix is decided by the application registering the context.

+### Listening on a single interface

+Use `ip` to specify an interface for mochiweb to bind to (giving an IP address as a string or tuple).
+Example: `[{port, 55672}, {ip, "127.0.0.1"}]`.

+### SSL

+Set `ssl` to `true` to switch on SSL for a listener.
+Use `ssl_opts` to specify SSL options.
+These are the standard Erlang SSL options - [see the main page on SSL for more information](ssl.html).

+For convenience, if you do not specify `ssl_opts` then rabbitmq-mochiweb will use the same options as the main RabbitMQ server does for AMQP over SSL, <b>but with client certificate verification switched off</b>.
+If you wish to use client certificate verification, specify it explicitly.

 ## Example